paologonzalez/CSCI611-FinalProject/README.md

 | MobileNetV2 | SGD | 2.2e-3 | 32 | 0.20 | backbone unfrozen |

 ### 2. Evaluate on the test set

-> **Training is not required.** The best checkpoint for each architecture is
-> committed to the repo.
-You only need the dataset downloaded locally (step above).

 ```bash
 python -m src.evaluate --arch resnet50